Chris Morgan – WWO/GBOP Founder

 Field Representative, Large Carnivore specialist, Eastside

 Ray is an independent consultant and field biologist who has been living and working in the Methow Valley for more than 30 years.

-Ray is currently helping with rare carnivore surveys in the Pasayten and Chelan Sawtooth wilderness areas as well as in the North Cascades National Park.
-This work is part of the Cascade Carnivore Connectivity Project which is hoping to learn more about the status of the Grizzly bear in Washington as well as continue its work mapping the movements of Black bears and other animals.
-In addition to the bear work Ray is continuing to contract with the U.S Forest Service as part of the inter-agency wolf monitoring team.
-In 2008 he worked setting remote cameras that helped confirm the existence of the Lookout Pack and has continued to monitor the pack for the Forest Service with radio telemetry, camera work and backtracking.
-Other wildlife and fisheries projects Ray has worked on in the last 12 years include lynx surveys, wolverine live-trapping, lamprey research as well as song bird surveys, woodpecker nest monitoring and raptor work at Chelan Ridge.
+Ray has spent 10 years helping with rare carnivore surveys in the Pasayten and Chelan Sawtooth wilderness areas as well as in the North Cascades National Park.
+This work is part of the Cascade Carnivore Connectivity Project to learn more about the status of grizzly bear populations in Washington as well as to continue their work mapping the movements of black bears, wolverines, Canada lynx and other animals.
+In addition to the bear work, Ray has contracted with the U.S Forest Service as part of the Inter-Agency Wolf Monitoring Team.
+In 2008 he worked setting remote cameras that helped confirm the existence of the Lookout Pack, the first confirmed wolf pack in Washington State in more than 50 years.
+His wolf work for the Forest Service included radio telemetry, camera work and backtracking.
+Other wildlife and fisheries projects Ray has worked on in the last 20 years include lynx surveys, wolverine research, lamprey research as well as song bird surveys, woodpecker nest monitoring and raptor work at Chelan Ridge.

 Other activities that keep Ray busy in the Methow include growing organic apples and garlic in the summers and teaching skiing in the winters.